Telerias/Commitmas/README.md

 ## Update 12-28
  - No changes today.
 Sick and feeling poor.
 Did some reading, hope to do more tomorrow

+## Update 12-29
+ - Git Fetch / Push to update my fork of the master 12 days of commitmas thanks to the great articles by @rnelson0
  -